 Social interactions are an important part of the physical and emotional wellbeing of children.

-Before and after playdates, have all children wash their hands properly.
+Before and after playdates, have all children clean their hands properly.

-- keep their hands away from their eyes, nose and mouth
+Remind children to cough and sneeze into their elbows or tissue and to keep their hands away from their eyes, nose and mouth.

 Toys can be cleaned with soap and water and then disinfected with a store-bought product or bleach solution.
 Visit BCCDC’s cleaning and disinfecting page